abdulali01/PacMan/README.md

 Overview:  This is first program that mimic the classic game of Pacman.
 Pacman is triggred once a page is uploaded.
 It will continue to run until you can close your browser or referesh it.

 Technical Spec:
+  Simple start to showcase capabilities of HTML, CSS, Javascript.

 Language Used:
 1. Pacing pacman from left to right using Javascript build into HTML.